Best May the 4th deals: LEGO, collectibles, games, and more - 9to5Toys

-Each year on May the 4th, retailers celebrate the annual event known as Star Wars Day to give fans of the series a collection of new collectibles alongside plenty of discounts on merchandise.
+Each year on May the 4th, retailers celebrate the annual event known as Star Wars Day to give fans of the series a batch of new collectibles alongside plenty of discounts on all sorts of merchandise.
 This year is no different, and the festivities are already underway.
-With a vast galaxy of discounts out there, we’ve done the hard work for you, rounding up all of the best May the 4th deals on everything from LEGO and other toys to games and much more.
+With a vast galaxy of discounts out there, we’ve done the hard work for you, rounding up all of the best May the 4th deals on everything from LEGO and other toys to games, tech, and much more.
 Head below for all of the action.

 Best May 4th deals: LEGO